makeworld-the-better-one/fmrl/README.md

 A: No. I'm hoping to create something fun, that some people would use and get a kick out of.

 Maybe this is something that the [Mastodon](https://joinmastodon.org/) crowd will use, people who are already willing to try something new and understand the merits of decentralization.
 Some sort of integration like a Mastdon+fmrl client would be really cool.

+## Discussion

+To propose updates to the spec, please use GitHub issues.
+For general discussion and questions, join us on IRC at `#fmrl` on libera.chat.
+Or `#fmrl:libera.chat` for [Matrix](https://matrix.org/) users.